Government by the People

 It is important to strike the proper balance between making it too easy and too difficult to call referendums and for the people of a community, state, or the nation, to put proposals on the ballot.

 The best way to limit the number of referendums called and the number of proposals put on the ballot through the initiative is to make Congress and state legislatures a more accurate reflection of the will of the people.
-Implementing Ranked Choice Voting would help with that.
-Combining Ranked Choice Voting with multiple-member districts would be even better.
-Implementing systems of Proxies for Citizens would be the best way to make Congress and state legislatures truly democratic institutions.
+Implementing Ranked Choice Voting (multiple-member districts) would help with that.
+Implementing systems of Proxies for Citizens would be even better.
+Combining Ranked Choice Voting (with multiple-member districts) and Proxies for Citizens would be the best way of all to make Congress and state legislatures truly democratic institutions.

 The most basic and most common argument against democracy made by the false friends and true enemies of democracy is that the majority will tyrannize minorities.
 History clearly demonstrates that when the majority tyrannize us minorities it is more commonly manifested by mob violence, not through elections.
 Within Most flawed democracies the most common flaws involve various ways that allow a minority to tyrannize the majority.